 4. Swipe Right: With witty humor and hilarious pop culture references, author Levi Lusko challenges us to rethink society’s assumptions when it comes to relationships, and he gives us to tools to live the alternatives out.
 My youth group co-leaders and I are thinking of going through this book with our high school girls—I think it has an vital message for anyone around that age group and up.

 FIND TRUTH THAT STANDS (WHEN ALL ELSE FALLS AWAY)

-5. Shaken: How I didn’t find my way aboard the Tebow Train until this year is a mystery to me, but rest assured, I’m a loyal passenger now.
-This book is the male version of a story I’m passionate about telling—that our identity lies not in what we’ve done, what’s been done to us, or even in who we are, but in Whose we are.
-Did I mention this guy like, really loves Jesus? #TEBOWMARRYME
+5. Shaken: How I didn’t find my way aboard the Tebow Train until this year is a mystery to me, but rest assured, I’m a passenger now.
+This book gives a male perspective to a story I’m passionate about telling—that our identity lies not in what we’ve done, what’s been done to us, or even in who we are, but in Whose we are.

 GET LOST IN GOOD STORYTELLING (AND FEEL ALL THE FEELS)